Back To Title List | Chapter List | Section List

 - Flip flops or house slippers;

-- Denim jeans (except when permitted by the Department Director for working conditions appropriate for jeans).
+- Blue denim jeans (except when permitted by the Department Director for working conditions appropriate for jeans).

 - Failure to meet policy